-BARS: There are 3 main bars that are all quite similar, and all competing very hard for your tourist business while you are in Rurrenabaque.
+So, let’s talk about nightlife.
+There are 3 main bars that are all quite similar.
+All are competing very hard for your tourist business while you are in Rurrenabaque.
 The Funky Monkey, Luna Lounge and Moskkito Bar all have a similar atmosphere, food menu, drink menu, and pool tables

 - Luna Lounge – This bar is the most likely of the three for people to break out into an unexpected dance party.
 People have been known to get on top of the bar and dance.

 - Moskkito Bar – Another place frequented by both locals and tourists alike.
 A good chance to test your pool skills against the locals (but beware, they tend to be pretty good).
 This bar also has a foos-ball table if that is more your speed.

 - Bananas – On Saturday nights this place is a full on dance club and everything you can expect and more.
 Other nights it is a Karaoke bar, which Rurre has quite a few of!

 Due to some crazy circumstances I have stayed in quite a few different hostels in Rurre.
 I listed 3 that I recommend, I did not list hostels that I disliked.
 So, be cautious if you choose one outside this list (some are better than others).